 A text slider scale question displays a horizontal slider under the question text.
 The respondent can slide the slider from left to right to set the numeric value of their answer.
 The text slider question type is a more interactive alternative to the Matrix Table question.

 Slider Scale question displays a horizontal slider under the question text.
 The respondent can slide the slider from left to right.
 Typically, a Slider Scale would be used to capture a percentage or another number that would fall within a fixed range.
-Some preparatory questions to categorize the responder into knowledge levels is recommended.
+Some preparatory questions to categorize the responder into knowledge levels are recommended.

 Pros of Text Slider Question